flowmemo/httpany/README.md

 options is: {"root":"/path/to/yourDirectory","index":"index.html"}
 ```
 Access http://localhost:3000/?foo=bar then the response header will contain `foo: bar`.
+Access http://localhost:3000/?status=302&location=//github.com/flowmemo then your browser will be redirected to my github profile.

 Note that you can also set status code by `status` key.